Beverage container deposits

 You must establish a refund value account to hold the deposits for all beverage containers you sell and to reimburse customers on beverage containers they redeem.
-You will use this account to supply your filing information for each quarter and to transfer unclaimed deposits to the Tax Department.
+You will use this account to prepare and electronically file your beverage container report for each quarter, and to transfer unclaimed deposits to the Tax Department.

 To calculate the refund value account balance at the close of the quarter: